 As recruiters, we know how important employer branding is to hiring, but it’s not always easy to convince clients.
 They’ll happily spend cash and resources on company branding, but employer branding can be a bit harder to push.

 And if you’ve ever lost a placement because your candidate didn’t trust your client’s reputation as an employer, you’ll know just how frustrating this can be.

-Clients without a clear, strong and trustworthy employer brand are extremely hard to produce a decent shortlist for - as if the candidate-short market wasn’t challenge enough!
+Clients without a clear, strong and trustworthy employer brand are extremely hard to produce a decent shortlist for - as if the candidate-short market wasn’t challenging enough!

 Here are 8 employer branding stats that will give clients and prospects a good shake, plus how to use these stats to win more recruitment business.

 Did you know that…